Starr County DUI Guide

 Immediate Steps (First 24 Hours)

-Here's a general timeline of what you can expect in the first 24 hours after a DUI arrest in Starr County:
+Here’s a general timeline of what to expect in the first 24 hours:

-• Phone Call: You'll generally be allowed to make a phone call, usually to a family member or attorney.
+- Phone Calls: You will be allowed to make a phone call, typically to contact a family member or a licensed bail bondsman.

-• Bail Setting: A judge will set your bail amount.
+- Bail Setting: A magistrate will set your bail amount.
+Bail is a financial guarantee that you will appear in court.

 Critical Deadlines

-• ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to challenge your license suspension.
-Failing to request a hearing within this timeframe will result in automatic suspension of your driver's license.
+- Administrative License Revocation (ALR) Hearing: You have only 15 days from the date of your arrest to request a hearing to contest the suspension of your driver's license.
+Failing to request a hearing within this timeframe results in an automatic license suspension, starting 40 days after the arrest.

-• License Suspension: If you don't request an ALR hearing, your license will be suspended, typically 1-2 months after your arrest.
+- License Suspension: If you do not request an ALR hearing or if you lose the hearing, your license will be suspended, typically 40 days after the arrest.
+The length of the suspension depends on the specifics of your case and prior record.

 DUI Enforcement in Starr County